catseye/Tamsin/README.markdown

 to that token.
 If not, it raises an error.

-Note that input into a Tamsin program is first broken up into tokens as specified by the gammar of Tamsin itself.
+Note that input into a Tamsin program is first broken up into tokens as specified by the lexical rules of Tamsin itself.
 This is a little restrictive for general use, but later on you'll see how to alter the scanner to something more tuned for your needs.

     | main = blerp.